omarrusso23/SympleShop/README.md

-This project covers an the beginning of a comple E-Commerce solution.
+This project covers the beginning of a comple E-Commerce solution.
 React has been use to create de webpage, CSS for the styles and Firebase for Authentication, Database and Functions.